RAKSHITH-U-R/ZeroDown_Hackethon/gui/README.md

 Above links renders a page where user can enter the market id and get the score of the market.

+Udated this link to display teh trend of the market over the year

 https://market-gui.vercel.app/stats

 Above links renders a page where user can see the plots.

 Due to some error the plots are not rendering properly.
 I am working on it.

+Fixed the error now abel to plot bar plot for top 5 markets